 2014 has seen Bradley work as an integral part of many music teams.
 He worked with Composer Patrick Doyle on his score for the BBC Documentary “Enchanted Kingdoms”.
-Bradley has also written three further albums for EMI Production Music: Atmospheres, Intrigue and Investigation, and Drama Drones.
-These disparate albums have quickly found their place on a diverse variety of programmes.
-Bradley composed the score to the advertising campaign for Libertine Magazine, a fresh new magazine highlighting the achievements of iconic current women.
-He also composed the score for a short film “Footprints in the Sand”, which features fantastic vistas and a poignant message.
-Later in the year Bradley worked on a number of feature films and biopics, including Legend of Longwood, score by Patrick Neil Doyle, The Man, Le Mans, score by Jim Copperthwaite and selected for Festival de Cannes, and Cinderella, score by Patrick Doyle.
-Throughout, Bradley has been overseeing production of 2nd Foundation Music’s oeuvre, involving producing orchestral sessions, and writing two albums, one with co-founder Daryl Griffith.
+Later in the year, Bradley worked on a number of feature films and biopics, including Legend of Longwood, score by Patrick Neil Doyle, The Man, Le Mans, score by Jim Copperthwaite and selected for Festival de Cannes, and Cinderella, score by Patrick Doyle.

-In 2013, Bradley edited the music on EMI’s album Epic World (composed by Daryl Griffith), and acted as mastering consultant on the EMI albums Boutique Festival and Cinematic Deep South.
-His piece Spitalfields, was performed by the Ligeti Quartet for its premiere.
+In 2013, Bradley’s composition Spitalfields, was performed by the Ligeti Quartet for its premiere.
 This piece was later awarded the David Lovett Composition Prize.
 In the Summer, Bradley graduated from the Tonmeister Course with First Class Honours.
-In the Autumn, Bradley edited an album of Trailer music for EMI.
-The Choir, Strings, and Brass were all recorded in Studio 22, Budapest Radio.
-Later that year, Bradley was Producer and Editor for another high-profile EMI Production Music album recorded at Lyndhurst Hall, Air Studios, composed by Daryl Griffith.
+Later that year, Bradley was Producer and Editor for a high-profile EMI Production Music album recorded at Lyndhurst Hall, Air Studios, composed by Daryl Griffith.

 In 2009, Bradley assisted in the orchestrations of The Prisoner (music by Rupert Gregson-Williams), and orchestrated (alongside Daryl Griffith and Alastair King) BBC 4’s Enid Blyton (score by Nicholas Hooper).
 He also scored the short animation titledThe Model Maker, a film produced and directed by Phillip Wood, and recorded overdubs for various adverts for companies including HSBC and Kit-Kat.
 He began studying on the Tonmeister Course at the University of Surrey and composed scores to short films titled Dhama and Concrete Castles.

-In 2008, Bradley worked as orchestrator’s assistant on two feature films; Bedtime Stories (Disney, score by Rupert Gregson Williams) and Harry Potter and the Half-Blood Prince (Warner Brothers, score by Nicholas Hooper).
-Later, he worked as composer’s assistant to Daryl Griffith, who composed the music to the Bailey’s sponsorship of Film on 4, shown on Channel 4, E4, Film 4 and also with a cinematic release.
+In 2008, Bradley worked as orchestrator’s assistant on two feature films – Bedtime Stories (Disney, score by Rupert Gregson Williams) and Harry Potter and the Half-Blood Prince (Warner Brothers, score by Nicholas Hooper).